I think the title says it all. At least this is my position.

 - Savings inside a TFSA can be withdrawn and these withdrawals do not affect the eligibility requirements associated with Old Age Security or Guaranteed Income Supplement programs.

 - It could eventually make the RRSP-Home Buyers’ Plan obsolete – removing more tax system bureaucracy.

 - If you decide to use the RRSP in combination with the TFSA, you can make better tax decisions and effectively re-shelter retirement savings.

 - It may negate the need to hold any investments non-registered, simplifying tax consequences such as the adjusted cost base for most investors.

-From my perspective individual and collective financial prosperity will come from flexible saving and investing options that limit bureaucracy.
+From my perspective individual and collective financial prosperity will come from flexible saving and investing options.